-GUSD, GTA REACH TENTATIVE AGREEMENT
+GUSD, GTA Reach Tentative Agreement

-Glendale Unified School District has reached a tentative agreement on wages with the Glendale Teachers Association (GTA) for the 2023-24 and 2024-25 school years.
+Glendale Unified School District (GUSD) and the Glendale Teachers Association (GTA) has reached a tentative agreement with (GTA) for the 2023-24 and 2024-25 school years.

 “This agreement underscores our shared commitment with our labor partners at the negotiation table to maximize compensation for our educators, especially in light of current fiscal challenges,” said Board of Education President Shant Sahakian.
 “We remain steadfast in our commitment to working together with our valued educators, in collaboration with families and community members, in the best interest of our students.”